phongduong/my-portfolio/data/posts/its-okay-to-not-know-anything.md

 If you just start learning web development or being a professional developer, you don't need to learn all of the latest technologies.
 Just learn the fundamentals and master them.
 You should also learn soft-skill.
 It is important.
 Although technologies change every day, companies don't change that much.
 I hear that some projects were written over the decades but still using old technologies.

 You don't become a professional developer if you learn all technologies.
 You also don't become obsolete if you don't learn new technologies.
 Pick something you want to learn and stick with it.
-As long as you know the fundamentals, there are still jobs for you.
+As long as you know the fundamentals, there are many opportunities for you.

+It's OKAY to not know everything.
+Be patient and enjoy learning.